Volunteer — The Holding Frames

 Do I need experience with trauma or art?

 I can't commit long-term.
-Is that okay?
+Can I still help?

 I've experienced trauma myself.
 Can I volunteer?